-Download The Parameters for Evaluation and Treatment of Patients with Cleft Lip/Palate or Other Craniofacial Anomalies
+Download The Parameters for Evaluation and Treatment of Patients with Cleft Lip/Palate or Other Craniofacial Differences

-Introduction to The Parameters for Evaluation and Treatment of Patients with Cleft Lip/Palate or Other Craniofacial Anomalies
+Introduction to The Parameters for Evaluation and Treatment of Patients with Cleft Lip/Palate or Other Craniofacial Differences

-There are numerous types of congenital craniofacial anomalies, the most common of which is cleft lip and/or palate.
-In the United States, this birth defect affects approximately one in 750 newborns each year.
-Approximately one-half of these infants have associated malformations, either minor or major, occurring in conjunction with the cleft (Jones, 1988; Rollnick and Pruzansky, 1981; Shprintzen et al., 1985).
-Although the incidence figures for more complex anomalies or syndromes such as Apert syndrome, Crouzon disease, mandibulofacial dysostosis or hemifacial microsomia are much lower than that for cleft lip and/or palate, the impact of craniofacial birth defects must be viewed in terms of the aggregate effect rather than the impact of any single entity.
-The impact is twofold: that on the patient and family, and that on society as a whole.
+There are numerous types of congenital craniofacial differences, the most common of which is cleft lip and/or palate.
+In the United States, this condition affects approximately 7,000 newborns each year (Parker et al., 2010).
+Roughly one-half of these infants have associated malformations, either minor or major, occurring in conjunction with the cleft (Jones, 1988; Rollnick and Pruzansky, 1981; Shprintzen et al., 1985).
+Although the incidence figures for more complex conditions or syndromes such as Apert syndrome, Crouzon syndrome, mandibulofacial dysostosis or craniofacial microsomia are much lower than that for cleft lip and/or palate, the impact of craniofacial birth differences must be viewed in terms of the aggregate effect rather than the impact of any single entity.
+This impact is twofold: the patient and family and on society as a whole.
 The health and well-being of all of these children is dependent upon the clinical expertise of those who serve them.
-In addition, society as a whole is affected by the quality of their care because the potential of the affected individual for a positive contribution to the community is inevitably influenced by the adequacy of treatment.
+Quality of care positively impacts society as a whole by allowing the affected individual, through ongoing and excellent medical intervention, to make a positive contribution within their community.

-Although the treatment of children with cleft lip/palate and other types of craniofacial anomalies in the United States has improved dramatically, many children still receive care that is substantially inferior to what can or should be provided.
-Inadequate care results from diagnostic errors, failure to recognize and treat the full spectrum of health problems associated with these anomalies, unnecessary and poorly timed treatment, and inappropriate or poorly performed procedures.
+Although the treatment of children with cleft lip and/or palate and other types of craniofacial differences in the United States has improved dramatically, many children still receive care that is substantially inferior to what can or should be provided.
+Inadequate care results from diagnostic errors, failure to recognize and treat the full spectrum of health problems associated with these differences, unnecessary and poorly timed treatment, and inappropriate or poorly performed procedures.
 Each of these persistent problems was addressed in the course of the consensus conference.

-Several fundamental principles underlie the recommendations of the conference attendees regarding the optimal care of patients with craniofacial anomalies, regardless of the specific type of disorder:
+Several fundamental principles underlie the recommendations of the conference attendees regarding the optimal care of patients with craniofacial differences, regardless of the specific type of disorder:

-- Management of patients with craniofacial anomalies is best provided by an interdisciplinary team of specialists.
+- Management of patients with craniofacial differences is best provided by an interdisciplinary team of specialists.

-- Optimal care for patients with craniofacial anomalies is provided by teams that see sufficient numbers of patients each year to maintain clinical expertise in diagnosis and treatment.
+- Optimal care for patients with craniofacial differences is provided by teams that see sufficient numbers of patients each year to maintain clinical expertise in diagnosis and treatment.